IRENA (2020), Renewable Energy Statistics 2020 The International Renewable Energy Agency, Abu Dhabi.

-The International Renewable Energy Agency (IRENA) produces comprehensive, reliable data on renewable energy capacity and use worldwide.
-Renewable Energy Statistics 2019 provides data sets on power-generation capacity for 2009-2018, actual power generation for 2009-2017 and renewable energy balances for over 130 countries and areas for 2016-2017.
+The International Renewable Energy Agency (IRENA) produces comprehensive, reliable data sets on renewable energy capacity and use worldwide.
+Renewable Energy Statistics 2020 provides data sets on power-generation capacity for 2010-2019, actual power generation for 2010-2018 and renewable energy balances for over 130 countries and areas for 2017-2018.

 Data was obtained from a variety of sources, including an IRENA questionnaire, official national statistics, industry association reports, consultant reports and news articles.
 Major trends in the sector worldwide are outlined in the accompanying brief on Renewable energy highlights.

-The yearbook also includes statistics on investments in renewables spanning 2009-2017, compiled from the OECD-DAC database and 20 major multi-lateral, bilateral and national development financial institutions.
-The investment data is presented in millions of United States dollars (USD million) at 2016 prices.
+The yearbook also includes statistics on investments in renewables, compiled from the OECD-DAC database and 20 major multi-lateral, bilateral and national development financial institutions, spanning 2009-2018.
+The investment data is presented in millions of United States dollars (USD million) at 2017 prices.

 Data on renewable power capacity represents the maximum net generating capacity of power plants and other installations that use renewable energy sources to produce electricity.
 For most countries and technologies, the data reflects the capacity installed and connected at the end of the calendar year.